Yeha-Tech/EthoMapsTermsOfUse/README.md

 **Effective Date: Feb 28, 2025**

-Welcome to **Ethiomap** ("the App"), a navigation and mapping service that provides location search, routing, and navigation assistance.
+Welcome to **Ethiomaps** ("the App"), a navigation and mapping service that provides location search, routing, and navigation assistance.
 By using our services, you agree to these Terms of Use.
 If you do not agree, please do not use the App.

 #### 1. Acceptance of Terms